 The Restrict Resource Service Usage constraint excludes and won't work with certain services that are essential dependencies for Google Cloud products, such as Identity and Access Management (IAM), Cloud Logging, and Cloud Monitoring.
 For the list of cloud resource services that are supported by this constraint, see Restricting resource usage supported services.

 Administrators can use this constraint to define hierarchical restrictions on

 allowed Google Cloud resource services within a resource container,

 such as an organization, a folder, or a project.
 For example, allow

 The Restrict Resource Service Usage constraint can be used in two mutually exclusive ways:

 Denylist - resources of any service that isn't denied are allowed.

 Allowlist - resources of any service that isn't allowed are denied.

 The Restrict Resource Service Usage constraint controls the runtime access to all in-scope resources.
-When a RUR policy is updated, it immediately applies to all access to all resources within the scope of the policy, with eventual consistency.
+When the organization policy containing this constraint is updated, it immediately applies to all access to all resources within the scope of the policy, with eventual consistency.

-We recommend administrators carefully manage updates to RUR policies.
+We recommend administrators carefully manage updates to organization policies containing this constraint.
 You can more safely rollout this policy change by using tags to conditionally enforce the constraint.
 For more information, see Setting an organization policy with tags.